Semantic-Org/Semantic-UI-Beta-Docs/README.md

 # Semantic Docs

-## THIS BRANCH IS NO LONGER BEING USED UNTIL SUI 3 DEVELOPMENT STARTS
+## Warning
+> This branch is no longer being used until Semantic UI 3 development begins

-This repo is used only to host the subdomain http://beta.semantic-ui.com.
+This repo hosts the `gh-pages` branch for http://beta.semantic-ui.com.

-**Please submit any pull requests for 2.0 documentation to the [`next`](https://github.com/Semantic-Org/Semantic-UI-Docs/tree/next) branch of the main docs repository.**
+**Please submit any pull requests for 3.0 documentation to the [`next`](https://github.com/Semantic-Org/Semantic-UI-Docs/tree/next) branch of the main docs repository.**